 Nowadays you can wander freely among the monkeys as they lounge around, play and groom each other.
 There are regular feeding times so you’re bound to catch one, but you don’t need to wait because there are monkeys absolutely everywhere.
 You’re definitely on their turf, so obey the signs and don’t feed them, stare at them or touch them—even if they come up to you and start tugging on your bag (true story)!

 It’s astonishing to be allowed so close to these wonderful creatures without any kind of fencing or netting.
-And as Takasakiyama is less famous and more off the beaten track than Arashiyama in Kyoto or Jigokudani near Nagano, it’s not crowded and you can hang out with the monkeys in relative peace.
+And as Takasakiyama is less famous and more off the beaten track than the monkey park in Kyoto’s Arashiyama district or Nagano’s Jigokudani, it’s not crowded and you can hang out with the monkeys in relative peace.

-Entry fee is ¥510, and if you fancy catching the monorail up the hill to the main feeding area it’s ¥100 (another benefit over those other monkey parks: Takasakiyama doesn’t involve a long hike!).
-Watch out for the park’s last entry, which is at 4:30pm.
+Entry fee is ¥520, and if you fancy catching the monorail up the hill to the main feeding area it’s ¥110 (another benefit over those other monkey parks: Takasakiyama doesn’t involve a long hike!).
+Watch out for the park’s last entry, which is at 4:30 pm.
+(Note: The last monorail trail going down leaves at 4:50 pm—so don’t miss it!)

 Getting to Takasakiyama Monkey Park